Sir James Dunn Collegiate and Vocational School

 Sir James Dunn Collegiate and Vocational School (SJD, The Dunn) was a secondary school that operated at 1601 Wellington Street East in Sault Ste.
 Marie, Ontario from 1957 to 2010.
-It was named for Canadian financier and industrialist James Hamet Dunn (1874-1956).
+It was named for Canadian financier and industrialist James Hamet Dunn (1874–1956).
 The building was demolished in August 2016.

 History

 Sir James Dunn Collegiate and Vocational School was Sault Ste.
 Marie's third public secondary school and its first comprehensive school, combining education in both trades and academics.

 In 1955, the city was facing over-crowding at its two high schools.
 Estimating that by 1959, space would be needed for nearly 1,000 new students, the board of education began planning for a third secondary school to relieve Sault Collegiate Institute and Sault Technical and Commercial School.

-In August 1955 the board of education received city council’s approval for a $854,000 debenture to build a new secondary school on the land to the north of the Shingwauk Indian Residential School in the city's south-east.
-While some argued for a school in the west end of the city where none existed, the board’s chair Orval Grant countered that population growth was trending towards the east end of the city.
+In August 1955 the board of education received city council's approval for a $854,000 debenture to build a new secondary school on the land to the north portion of the Shingwauk Indian Residential School site in the city's south-east.
+While some argued for a school in the west end of the city where none existed, the board's chair Orval Grant countered that population growth was trending towards the east end of the city.
 He told councillors “We are not overly happy with the proposed location.
 However, it is the only available one at this time.”

 In February 1956, the board of education announced that following a request from his widow, the new composite school would be named for industrialist Sir James Hamet Dunn who had financially rescued Algoma Steel in 1935 and had died the month prior.

 By March 1956, the Ontario government had approved the plans for the new high school to be built on the grounds north of the Shingwalk property and tenders for construction were issued.
 The board began planning for the new school to initially accommodate over 500 students in grades nine and ten in the first year.

-While construction was underway, Sir James Dunn students attended the Technical and Commercial School on a staggered basis for the 1956-57 school year.
+While construction was underway, Sir James Dunn students attended the Technical and Commercial School on a staggered basis for the 1956–57 school year.

 Constructed over two years, the school was officially opened on October 30, 1957.
 At 6,800 m^{2}, the two-story structure consisted of approximately 17 classrooms, two gymnasiums, a lunch room, library and auto, machine and wood working shops, and rooms for drafting, art and music.

 Over the next 31 years, the school would expand four times.
 In 1961, 5,000 m^{2} were added for a new cafeteria, staff room, kitchen, additional classrooms, a shop area, and additional washrooms.
 In 1965, a space for team sports storage and weight room was added, as well as a new music room, and new classrooms on the second floor.
 In 1968, a machine shop was added on the first floor.
 And in 1988, a 525 m^{2} library was added.